carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ## In-code documentation

-Documentation strings:
-- Makes code more understandable
+In-code documentation make code more understandable and explain decisions we made.
-- Explains decisions we made

-### When not to use in-code documentation:
+### When not to use:
 - When the code is self-explanatory
 - To replace good variable/function names
 - To replace version control